wix-incubator/react-sequence-animator/README.md

 |`onSequenceEnd`| func | () => {} | a callback function that is called each time the sequence reached its end
 |`onAnimationStop`| func | () => {} | a callback function that is called when the animation stops completely

-##### Notice: There's no restriction of the type of element the children should be.
-They can also be SVG's or even a react components
+##### Notice: There's no restriction on the types of elements the children should be.
+They can also be SVG's or even react components or divs

-##### Notice: The children aren't restricted to being an image component.
-They can also be SVG's or even divs

 #### API
 `play` - Plays the animation (from the current frame)